sarihammad/portfolio-optimizer/README.md

 # Factor-Based Portfolio Optimizer

-An end-to-end quantitative finance project to build, optimize, and evaluate equity portfolios using fundamental and price-based factors.
+An end-to-end project to build, optimize, and evaluate equity portfolios using fundamental and price-based factors.

 ## Overview